carlocardella/vscode-VirtualGists/README.md

 You can sync your open repositories across multiple devices by enabling [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) in Visual Studio Code.

-*Node: you may need to Refresh the Virtual Repos view to see the latest repos added or removed from another machine.*
+*Node: you may need to Refresh the Virtual Gists view to see the latest repos added or removed from another machine.*

 ### Create new repo